dapr/docs/howto/configure-mtls/README.md

 Dapr allows operators and developers to bring in their own certificates, or let Dapr automatically create and persist self signed root and issuer certificates.

-For detailed information on mTLS, go to the concepts section [here](../../concepts/security/security.md).
+For detailed information on mTLS, go to the concepts section [here](../../concepts/security/README.md).

-If custom certificates have not been provided, Dapr will automaically create and persist self signed certs valid for one year.
+If custom certificates have not been provided, Dapr will automatically create and persist self signed certs valid for one year.
 In Kubernetes, the certs are persisted to a secret that resides in the namespace of the Dapr system pods, accessible only to them.
 In Self Hosted mode, the certs are persisted to disk.
 More information on that is shown below.